top of page

 • Come to the IEP meeting prepared to tell a compelling story about your child’s mobility and how the wearable belt cane has affected mobility and safety.

-3. A short phone video demonstrating the child’s performance using a wearable belt cane
+3. A short phone video demonstrating the child’s performance before and while using a wearable belt cane.

 6. Ways to integrate the wearable belt cane throughout the school day.